alces-software/knowledgebase/docs/source/hpc-environment/hpc-environment-guidelines.rst

 Modules Setup (From Deployment VM)
 ----------------------------------

+The environment modules software allows users to control their environment variables for a particular login session.
+This enables flexibility to use a library of installed application software whilst maintaining the correct dependencies for each package.
+Modules can also control environment variables that deliver user assistance (e.g. manual pages, help-files, usage examples), curate software package usage terms and manage license availability for commercial packages.

 The instructions below provide a simple modules installation for your HPC environment:

 - Create a group for the modules VM (add at least ``apps1`` as a node in the group, set additional groups of ``services,cluster,domain`` allows for more diverse group management)::